Al-Cap/Popular-Esport-Game/README.md

 ## Modeling

-The data is plit into three part: Players, Tournaments, and Earnings.
+The data is split into three part: Players, Tournaments, and Earnings.

 ### Players